department-of-veterans-affairs/va.gov-team/products/education-careers/school-comparison-tool/redesign/research/beta-testing/research-plan.md

 Group 13:
 - Women who are currently using or plan to use Chapter 33 benefits in the next year
-- Will test on a Will test on a mobile device (i.e. phone)
+- Will test on a mobile device (i.e. phone)

 Group 14:
 - Men who have previously used, are currently using, or plan to use Chapter 30 benefits in the next year